How to Calculate ARR: Steps, Examples, and Mistakes

 The Annual Plan Edge Case

 The confusion happens because founders think in MRR terms.
-They see €468/year, divide by 12 to get €39/mo MRR, then multiply back by 12 to get ARR.
+They see €468/year, divide by 12 to get €39/mo MRR, then multiply back by 12.
 The result is correct (€468), but the roundabout calculation introduces errors when annual plan pricing doesn’t divide cleanly by 12.

-The rule is simple: if the billing cycle is already annual, the subscription value is already ARR.
+The rule is simple: if the billing cycle is already annual, the subscription value is already normalized.
 Don’t touch it.

 Multi-Year Contract Handling

 One-time fees.
-Setup charges, migration fees, consulting hours — none of these recur, so none count toward ARR.
+Setup charges, migration fees, consulting hours, none of these recur, so none count toward the calculation.

 Usage-based overages.
-If you charge €49/mo base plus usage, only the €49 base is ARR.
+If you charge €49/mo base plus usage, only the €49 base is recurring.
 The overage is variable and unpredictable.
-Some companies track a “run-rate” that includes average overages, but that’s not ARR in the strict sense.
+Some companies track a “run-rate” that includes average overages, but that is a different metric.

 Churned subscriptions.
 If a customer cancelled yesterday, their subscription is no longer active.
-Remove it from your ARR immediately.
-Don’t wait until the billing period ends — ARR should reflect your current reality, not your billing schedule.
+Remove it immediately.
+Do not wait until the billing period ends.
+This number should reflect your current reality, not your billing schedule.

 Worked Example